 Mission Critical S.01 Action Baby Carrier (8-35 lbs)

-This baby carrier is designed to look and perform similar to high-end outdoor gear.
+This baby carrier is designed to look and perform similarly to high-end outdoor gear.
 It is made for active fathers and their children.
 The carrier is designed with safety and durability in mind.

 - Designed for larger dads